zivz/weatherapp_codelab/codelab.md

 * Step 3: In Object Library (`+` Button) Search For a Label:
 ![CurrentWeather-Label](./assets/Choosing_a_label.png)
 * Step 4: Drag the label under the blue view we've previously created.
-* Step 5: By clicking on the Items give them meaningful names:
+* Step 5: By clicking on the items give them more meaningful names:
   * `Description Image` for the Image
   * `Description Label` for the middle Label
 * Step 6: Your Interface builder should look like that